muratk5n/thirdwave/en/2022/11/battery-electric.md

 Speed

-Charging is slow.
-For lion based vehicles the fastest method, known as direct current charger, can charge a battery up to 80 percent in 20 minutes to an hour.
-And even this so-called fast charging has downsides - it degrades the battery faster.
-A fuel based car in comparison can be refueled in less than 5 minutes.
+Another big complaint about batteries is their Charging is slow.
+For lion based vehicles the fastest method, known as direct current charger, can charge a battery up to 80 percent in 20 minutes to an hour which is pretty slow compared to refueling a car.
+And this "fast charging" has major downsides - it degrades the battery quicker.

 The Grid